theekrystallee/hedera-hello/README.md

 npm install
 ```

 3. Rename the `.env.example` file to `.env` and add your Hedera account ID and private key.
+This is what the `.env` file should look like:

 ```zsh
 ACCOUNT_ID = ENTER YOUR ACCOUNT ID